-- Write down your symptoms, including any that may seem unrelated to the reason why you scheduled the appointment.
+- Symptoms, including any that may seem unrelated to the reason for the appointment, and when they began

-- Write down your key medical information, including other conditions and any history of injury to the painful joint.
+- Key medical information, including other conditions you have and any injury to the painful joint

-- Write down key personal information, including any major changes or stressors
+- Key personal information, including major life changes or stressors

 Questions to ask your doctor